-A big update is on the way for Sonos devices.
+A huge new update is now available for Sonos devices.
 In fact, it's probably the biggest update in the company's history, marking the end of the beginning and ushering in a whole new chapter.

 The new update is known as 'S2' and is referred to by Sonos as "a new app and operating system (OS) that will power the next generation of products and experiences".
-It will, in other words, pave the way for new Sonos devices and features such as hi-res audio.
+In other words, it paves the way for new Sonos devices and features such as hi-res audio.

 But the S2 update also marks the end of the line for some older Sonos products that simply don't have the processing power required to keep pace.

 So, what is Sonos S2?
-When will it be available?
+How do you get it?
 Which products are compatible?
 And what new features will it introduce?
 All of those questions are answered below.

 What is Sonos S2?

 Sonos refers to S2 as a new app and operating system, so essentially a complete update to the software side of the ecosystem.
 Those who wish to move to the new software simply need to download the Sonos S2 app from the relevant app store, be it on iOS, macOS or Android.